Dan Quigley: Inter-county

-Quigley first enjoyed success as the full-back on the inaugural Wexford under-21 team.
+Quigley first had success as the full-back on the inaugural Wexford under-21 team.
 He won his first Leinster medal in 1964 as Laois were defeated by 4–7 to 2–2.
 On 4 October 1964 Wexford faced Tipperary in the All-Ireland final.
 A tally of 2–2 for Babs Keating helped Tipperary to an easy 8–9 to 3–1 victory.

 Wexford retained the provincial under-21 title in 1965 with Quigley winning a second Leinster medal.
 The subsequent All-Ireland final was a repeat of the previous year with Tipperary providing the opposition once again.
 A 3–7 to 1–4 victory gave Quigley an All-Ireland Under-21 Hurling Championship medal.

 After making his senior debut during the 1962–63 league, Quigley was added to the Wexford panel for the subsequent championship.
 He remained an unused substitute during their Leinster semi-final exit at the hands of Kilkenny.

 Quigley made his senior championship debut at full-back in a 5–9 to 4–8 Leinster semi-final defeat by Kilkenny on 5 July 1964.

 In 1965 Quigley won his first Leinster medal following a narrow 2–11 to 3–7 defeat of reigning champions Kilkenny.
 Tipperary were Wexford's opponents in the subsequent All-Ireland final on 5 September 1965, however, the game failed to live up to the two classic games between the two sides in 1960 and 1962.
 Victory went to Tipperary on that occasion by 2–16 to 0–10, courtesy of a brace of goals by Seán McLoughlin.

 Quigley claimed his first national title in 1967 when a 3–10 to 1–9 defeat of Kilkenny gave him a National Hurling League medal.